AzamatKaibaldiyev/automated-pupil-saliency-pipeline/README.md

 The pipeline runs all processing (export, mapping, saliency generation) in a **background thread**.
 While the pipeline runs, it displays an **interactive "waiting room"** window, allowing the user to explore saliency concepts.

-Once processing is complete, the script presents a **final 2x2 analysis grid** comparing the generated human saliency map, a neural network (NN) model's prediction, the gaze scanpath, and a diverging difference map.
+Once processing is complete, the script presents a **final 2x2 analysis grid** comparing the generated human saliency map, a neural network (NN) model's prediction, the gaze scanpath, and a diverging difference map (Was changed for deformation map based on saliency).

 ## Features